ZahidHasan/CV/index.md

 </div>

-## Currently
+## Summary

-Thinking in ML
+- Involved in EU projects as a Research Fellow at University of Salzburg, Austria.
+- Achieved M.Sc. degree in Computer Science with a focus on Machine Learning and Computer Vision from University of Trento, Italy.
+- Obtained B.Sc. degree in Computer Science & Engineering specialized in Digital Signal Processing.
+- Experienced in Statistical and Predictive Data Analysis.

 ### Specialized in

-Machine Learning, Computer Vision, Statistics, Python, R and HCI
+Machine Learning, Computer Vision, Statistics, Python, R, SPSS, SAS and HCI